omerbozkurts/bankingApp/README.md

     tkinter

 # OOP Structre
-    This app uses oop structer for user.
+    This app uses oop structre for user.
 Upper class is 'kullanici.py' file and it's contain user informations.
     'kullanici.py' contains users identity number, unic user number, password, date of birth etc.
     Subclasses are 'musteri.py' for customers and 'yonetici.py' for administration.
     'yonetici.py' is empty.